 “The results they yield are generally reliable and valid indicators, which provide caregivers with insight into their own coping.
 On the basis of these tests, I’ve seen caregivers decide that they need more help than they were previously willing to accept,” Dr. Jacobs recalls.
 “This can be helpful for steadfastly independent caregivers or those who cannot afford or do not wish to see a therapist for insights into their situation.”

-Whether caregivers use these quantitative tests or just rely on gut-feel, they need to frequently reflect on how they are doing.
+Whether caregivers use these quantitative tests or just rely on their gut feelings, they must frequently reflect on how they are doing.
 “The savvy marathoner heeds their bodily warnings and adjusts their stride and pace accordingly,” reiterates Dr. Jacobs.
 “Similarly, the savvy caregiver heeds physical and emotional signs and seeks greater support when needed in order to sustain their vital work.”

-Burnout can sneak up on the healthiest, most devoted and best prepared caregivers.
+Caregiver burden can gradually overwhelm even the healthiest, most devoted and best prepared caregivers.
 Make sure you do your part to sustain yourself and preserve the integrity of your care plan.
-This is especially true for sole caregivers who may not have an adequate support team to offer help or draw attention to their mounting responsibilities.
+This is especially true for sole caregivers who may not have a supportive care team to offer help or draw attention to their mounting responsibilities.

-Countless caregivers join support groups for encouragement and assistance and many others opt for formal therapy or counseling to help make sense of the complex emotions this role elicits.
-Unfortunately, the latter option costs money and, of course, takes precious time.
+Countless family caregivers join support groups for encouragement and assistance, and many others opt for formal therapy or counseling to help make sense of the complex emotions this role elicits.
+Unfortunately, the latter option if often costly and, of course, takes precious time.
 This is where proven self-assessment tools can help caregivers come to terms with what they are truly feeling and realize the importance of seeking out assistance.

-Caregivers can download this Zarit Burden Interview Packet to assess their stress levels and learn about their implications.
-The results page of this packet also features tips for minimizing stress and finding sources of respite.
+Caregivers can download this Burnout Quiz: Zarit Burden Interview to assess their caregiver burden levels, get personalized tips for minimizing caregiver stress, and find sources of respite care.